 Cameron (Cam) Leonard, a senior counsel in the firm's Environment, Energy & Resources practice, has more than 25 years of experience working in natural resource and environmental law.
-He represents clients on a wide variety of environmental and natural resource issues, focusing on project development, infrastructure and permitting for the mining, oil and gas, and energy.
+He represents clients on a wide variety of environmental and natural resource issues, focusing on project development, infrastructure, and permitting for the mining, oil and gas, and energy industries.
 Cam is an experienced litigator and trial lawyer with a wide range of experience in state and federal courts and before administrative agencies, having first-chaired some of the most significant natural resources cases in the State of Alaska over the past twenty years.

 A former assistant attorney general in the Natural Resources and Environmental sections of the Alaska Department of Law, Cam was lead counsel for the State of Alaska in two cases before the U.S. Supreme Court.
 The first involved a Clean Air Act dispute arising at the Red Dog Mine (see Alaska v.
 EPA, decision reported at 540 U.S. 461).
 The second matter was a Clean Water Act case regarding the permitting of the Kensington Mine (see Coeur Alaska v.
 Southeast Alaska Conservation Council reported at 557 U.S. 261).